Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppGw.OWASP.md

 ## DESCRIPTION

-Application Gateways deployed with WAF features support configuration of OWASP rule sets for detection and/ or prevention of malicious attacks.
+Application Gateways deployed with WAF features support configuration of OWASP rule sets for detection and / or prevention of malicious attacks.
 Two rule set versions are available; OWASP 2.x and OWASP 3.x.

 ## RECOMMENDATION